Water Quality Standards Handbook - Chapter 7: Water Quality Standards and the Water Quality-based Approach to Pollution Control

 For additional information on the vision for the Section 303(d) program, see the EPA’s CWA Section 303(d) Program Vision webpage.

-Once states and authorized tribes have identified and prioritized impaired waterbodies for TMDL development, they may decide to re-evaluate the appropriateness of the WQS for such waters during their WQS triennial review or TMDL development processes.
-Note that the requirements in 40 CFR 131.20 do not apply exclusively to impaired waters, so the triennial review process also includes review of WQS for waters that are not impaired.
+Once states and authorized tribes have identified and prioritized impaired water bodies for TMDL development, they may decide to re-evaluate the appropriateness of the WQS for such waters during their WQS triennial review or TMDL development processes.

 Once states and authorized tribes have established appropriate WQS and identified and ranked impaired waterbodies, they calculate pollutant budgets for the impaired waterbodies and allocate pollutant shares among point and nonpoint sources.